amish1188/learning-actions/README.md

     ![Secret creation](imgs/repo-secrets-creation.png)

-4. If the creation was successfull, your secret shuld be diplayed under repository secrets at the bottom of the page.
+4. If the creation was successful, your secret should be displayed under repository secrets at the bottom of the page.

     ![Configured secret displayed in GitHub](imgs/repo-secrets-verification.PNG)